AlexIII/R200/README.md

   - 2x12-bit GPRs [RA and RB] (implemented as array of 2 by 12 relays)
   - 6-bit Program Counter [PC] (implemented as array of 6 relays)
   - 6-bit Leaf Register (implemented as array of 6 electrolytic capacitors)

+ALU
+- Some of 16 functions of ALU: add/sub, inc/dec, shift right/left, bit-wise not/and/or/xor
+- ALU can only operates on GPRs [RA and RB]
+- Carry Flag [CF]
+- Zero Flag [ZF]

+I/O
+- Input: dip-switches of CONST MEMORY are designed to be used as user input
+- Output: every bit of GPRs [RA and RB] has an LED.
+At the end of a program the result should be loaded in GPRs in order to be read by user

+Clock
+- Every instruction is executed in one machine cycle.
+All instructions are single-worded.
+One machine cycle consists of 2 clock pulses.
+One machine cycle approximately takes 0.45sec. of real time.

+Hardware
+- 200+ 48V 4PDT (4-pole double-throw) electromagnetic relays
+- 1000+ 1N4001 diodes
+- 150+ 220uF electrolytic capacitors
+- 40+ LEDs
+- 704 individual switches
+- 300+ resistors
+- 3A power supply (temporary switched-mode type, so technically it breaks the second ground rule)

+## Documentation
+The only somewhat finished now piece of documentation is the instruction set.
+- General instructions
+- ALU instructions